Royal Fusiliers: Russian Civil War

+Unidentified members of the 45th Battalion, Royal Fusiliers, taking a smoke break.
+Australian members of the battalion retained their former AIF uniforms while in Russia.
+One of the men to the left is wearing a fur hat.

 The 45th and 46th Battalions of the Royal Fusiliers were part of the North Russia Relief Force, which landed in early 1919 to support the withdrawal of international forces assisting "White" (anti-Bolshevik) Russian forces during the Russian Civil War.
 The understrength 45th Battalion was composed mainly of former members of the Australian Imperial Force – many of them veterans of the Western Front – who had volunteered for service in Russia.

 Interwar

 The 3rd and 4th Battalions were disbanded at Aldershot on 15 July 1922.
 The London Regiment having fallen into abeyance, the 1st–4th Londons reverted to their Royal Fusiluers affiliation.
 When the London Regiment was formally abolished they became the 8th (1st City of London), 9th (2nd City of London) and 10th (3rd City of London) Battalions (the 4th Londons had already been converted into 60th (City of London) Heavy Anti-Aircraft Regiment, Royal Artillery).
 In the period of rearmament before the outbreak of World War II, the 8th and 9th Battalions each formed a duplicate battalion (11th and 12th respectively) while 10th Battalion was converted into 69th (3rd City of London) Searchlight Regiment, Royal Artillery.